fjenett/Guido/readme.md

 As of Processing 2.0 you should use the "Library Manager" built into the PDE.
 From the menu:
 Sketch > Import Library ... > Add Library ...

+Select "GUI" from the filter menu at top, or type guido into search.

+Select "Guido" in the list and click "Install" button on the right.

 ***Installing manually***

 Download [latest](https://github.com/fjenett/Guido/Guido.zip), unzip and move the folder to your sketchbooks "libraries" folder.